sirkapil/jekyll-theme-next/_posts/2020-04-01-Introducing-my-blog.md

 ## What is this blog all about?

-Well, I'm planning that my first blog should be all about my passion, Maths.
-I'll be posting random questions and their solutions.
-It may involve some interesting facts and experiences.
-You can expect this blog to be only related to mathematics.
+Well, I planned that my first blog should be all about my passion, Maths.
+So, Here i'll be posting random questions and their solutions.
+It may involve some interesting facts and experiences that i feel are worth sharing for.
+So, you can expect this blog to be only related to mathematics.

 ## Reason for this blog

 * Online Cataloguing

    (The actual reason to have this blog was that i needed a proper online catalogue of my notes and answers that i post on Chegg Inc.)

 * Sharing is Caring

   (Everything will be free here, Unlike Chegg where you need a subscription to see this catalogue)

 * Passion for this subject

  (Infact, it should be the main reason)

-* I'm bored 😂
+* I'm bored at home 😂

-  (koi lockdown hatwao yrr, Translation: Anyone please uplift this lockdown)
+  (koi lockdown hatwao yrr, Translation: Anyone please uplift this lockdown.)

 ## Will you post consistently?

 I'm planning to post consistently on this blog.
 I will try to post as much as i can.
-But, You can expect daily around four or five post as of now.
-(Mostly those questions which i feel are worth sharing for, Not all the stuff that i do solve for Chegg)
+But, you can expect daily around four or five post as of now.
+(Mostly those questions which i feel are worth sharing for, Not all the stuff that i do for Chegg Inc.)

+Well guys, This is my first blog.
+I have just started so i would like to have a few favours from you.

+* Please visit this blog and let me know what are things that you think, need improvement or changes!

+* Please let me know, if you liked anything about this blog.
+Send me a heart ❤ for the thing that you loved most.

+* Do you often write and think of owning a blog?

+* Any suggestions and comments are welcome!